AdamMashaka/SIM_Alert/readme.md

 - The `fprintd` service is used for fingerprint scanning on Linux.
 Ensure that `fprintd` is installed and configured on your system.
 - This example assumes that the fingerprint scanner is supported by `fprintd`.
 If you are using a different operating system or fingerprint scanner, you will need to use the appropriate library or SDK for that hardware.

-Make sure to replace `'extraction/train_data'` with the actual path to your fingerprint images.
-Run this script in your Jupyter notebook to preprocess the data, train the model, and save the trained model.
-The additional checks will help ensure that the images and labels are loaded correctly.